 One of the scheduling issues that arose on this project was the erection of the stairwells.
 The way that the schedule was originally sequenced meant that the stairs would not be fully built and open for use until about midway through the Interiors phase of the project.
-While this wasn't necessarily a problem for the overall construction process, it did result in additional costs from having to rent the scaffolding stairs for the extended period.
+While this wasn't necessarily a problem for the overall construction process, it did result in additional costs from having to rent out scaffolding stairs for the extended period.

-Proposed Solutions
+Proposed Solution

-The first alternative addressed in this analysis will be to reschedule the erection of the stairwells while offsetting the potential costs of doing so through other sources of reducing costs.
+The objective of this analysis will be to reschedule the erection of the stairwells while offsetting the potential costs of doing so through other sources of reducing costs.
 Specifically, the schedule shall be resequenced so that the stairwells are erected during the Structural phase instead of during the Interiors phase.
 One of the sources of savings is from the reduced rental period of the scaffold stairs.
-By erecting the stairwells sooner, the scaffolds can then be removed from the site while people utilize the stairs that are a part of the building.
-Another potential source is from prefabricating the mechanical shafts next to each of the stairwells (shown at left).
-If the stairwells are built before work starts on the vertical MEP elements, then the added structural support from the stairwells allow for the shafts to be prefabricated and then lifted into place with a crane.
-This could not only reduce costs but also improve the quality of the installed MEP elements.
+By erecting the stairwells sooner, the scaffolds can then be removed from the site while people and materials utilize the stairs that are a part of the building.

-Figure 1: Locations of the MEP Shafts (highlighted in red) next to the East Stairwell
+Figure 1: Locations of the MEP Shafts next to the East Stairwell